Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive

 where $J(x, U) \in \mathbb{R}$ is the cost function, given by the sum of the termination cost $\phi(x) \in \mathbb{R}$ and the stage cost $L(x, u) \in \mathbb{R}$.
-If $C(x, u)$ cannot be directly reflected, it will be converted into the large cost when it is violated.
-After this optimization, $u_t^{\ast}$ is extracted from $U_t^{\ast}$ to make the real system transition to the next state $x_{t+1}$.
-Then, MPC repeats the above optimization at each time step.
+If $C(x, u)$ cannot be directly handled like the sampling-based MPC, it will be converted into a large cost when violated.
+This policy was adopted in this study to relax the constraint.
+After this optimization, $u_t^{\ast}$ is extracted from $U_t^{\ast}$ to transition the real system to the next state $x_{t+1}$.
+MPC repeats the above optimization at each time step.